victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ## Unregister a Device

-If the user of the application logs out or performs a similar action, which implies that this device should not receive an incoming calls push notifications any longer, the push notification device token can be unregistered via [UserController.unregisterPushToken()](reference/com/sinch/android/rtc/UserController.html).
+If the user of the application logs out or performs a similar action, which implies that this device should not receive incoming calls push notifications any longer, the push notification device token can be unregistered via [UserController.unregisterPushToken()](reference/com/sinch/android/rtc/UserController.html).

 > ❗️
 >